Fulbright HBCU Institutional Leaders

 The HBCU Institutional Leader status recognizes engagement with, and promotion of, the Fulbright Program.
 The HBCU Institutional Leader status recognizes HBCUs that both host international faculty and graduate students, and also send recent graduates, graduate students, faculty, and administrators overseas to study, teach, conduct research, or participate in seminars abroad through Fulbright.

 My Fulbright experience had a profound effect on me and the way I approach research.
-It gave me a more global perspective and appreciation of diversity across cultures and people.”
+It gave me a more global perspective.”

 EMMANUEL JOHNSON